tonyngjichun/SOLAR/README.md

 <details>
 <summary><b> Simple inference </b></summary></br>

-We provide the bare-bones inference code for the local counterpart of SOLAR (Section 5.3 in the paper), so you can plug it into whatever applications you have for local descriptors.
+We provide a bare-bones inference code for the local counterpart of SOLAR (Section 5.3 in the paper), so you can plug it into whatever applications you have for local descriptors.

 To check that it works, run
 ```